dotkom/notifier/README.md

 Credz

+- Michael Johansen is the lead coder
-- Espen Jacobsson for the API-service
+- Espen Jacobsson wrote the API-service
-- Roy Sindre Norangshol for the light service
+- Roy Sindre Norangshol wrote the light service
-- Dag Olav Prestegarden for the calendar service
+- Dag Olav Prestegarden wrote the calendar service
-- René Räisänen for the background image
+- René Räisänen designed the graphics